marqo-ai/marqo/src/marqo/README.md

 $ sudo apt-get update
 $ sudo apt-get install -y nvidia-docker2
 ```
-Once this is installed, one of the previous Docker commands acan be run (either step B., C., or D.).
+Once this is installed, one of the previous Docker commands can be run (either step B., C., or D.).

 #### Troubleshooting
 ##### Drivers